braedynl/CSE231-020-SS20/README.md

 # CSE231 - Introduction to Programming I
 This repository is for CSE231 - Introduction to Programming I, Section TBA for Fall 2020 at Michigan State University.
 It includes all presentations and example code used during my in-class lab.
-This README file also acts as a hub for everything you'll need in this course.
-You can use this instead of the main website if you so choose.
+Usage of this repository is completely optional.
+Everything on here can be found on the main course website.

 Main Course Website: https://web.cse.msu.edu/~cse231/